Amund/noop/README.md

 - `app` App related infos, calculated from the request
 - `request` Details of the request, and controller related vars
 - `controllers` Collection of PHP scripts to include
-- `pdo` Collection of PDO objects already created
+- `pdo` Collection of PDO instances already created
 - `benchmark` Collection of benchmarks
 - `var` Your playground, store anything you want...